VladimirAutier/Project-Week-8-Final-Project/your-project/README.md

 * The process I used for both models is the following:

 -First I trained the model on a portion of the existing values(1970:2006) that I have to test on another portion of the existing data to check if the model is accurate(2006:2009).I looked at this specific portion because it is the time period where the last economic recession took place.
-- Then I followed the same process but now on all the existing values (train) to test the predicted values that I obtained using Time Series with Prophet.
+-Then I followed the same process but now on all the existing values (train) to test the predicted values that I obtained using Time Series with Prophet.

 * I obtained promising results:

-- In the first step of my modelling I observed that by including the price of Copper as a parameter in the model, allows me to perform a more accurate estimation of the economic situation.
+-In the first step of my modelling I observed that by including the price of Copper as a parameter in the model, allows me to perform a more accurate estimation of the economic situation.
 Moreover, the random forest algorithm performs better than the logistic regression as the F1 score is better with random forest.

-- Then I used this intuition to perform the same modelling on the predicted values.
+-Then I used this intuition to perform the same modelling on the predicted values.
 Again, the price of Copper was helping the model to get better results.

 ## Conclusion